CollaBot: Vision-Language Guided Simultaneous Collaborative Manipulation: Collaborative Motion Planning

 \section{Collaborative Motion Planning}

 Based on the end-effector grasp poses for all robots, initial collision-free poses in configuration space $\mathbf{q}_{\text{grasp}}^i$ for each robot can be obtained through inverse kinematics.

-Collaborative motion planning is primarily divided into two parts: 1) move the applied robots from their initial poses to the grasping poses $\mathbf{q}_{\text{grasp}}$.
-2) Plan the object trajectory that satisfies all constraints, and each robot plans its own trajectory to follow the object's trajectory.
+Collaborative motion planning is divided into two parts: 1) moving the assigned robots from their initial poses to the grasping poses $\mathbf{q}_{\text{grasp}}^i$; and 2) planning an object trajectory that satisfies all constraints, while each robot plans its own trajectory to follow the object trajectory.

-For the first stage, it's a typical multi-robot path planning problem.
-The core difficulty lies in resolving path conflicts.
-However, since this isn't the main research focus of this work, we simply employ RRT* in the configuration space to obtain a collision-free path for each robot one by one.

-For the second part, under given end pose of the object $\mathbf{p}(t_e)=\mathbf{p}_{\text{end}}$ and constrains $\mathbf{G}(\mathbf{p}(t))$ during motion, we can use RRT* to generate a trajectory of the object firstly.
-Considering that once the motion of the object and the grasp points are given, we can obtain trajectories of the end effectors.
-Then, a reactive control-based approach \cite{haviland2021neo} can be applied to generate the motion of each robot while considering potential collision.
-It's important to note that the object planning doesn't consider collision during robots' motion planning.
-Consequently, robots might fail to find suitable trajectories under a given object trajectory.
-In such cases, these object poses can be seen as collision-prone poses, and the object trajectory can be replanned.
+For the first stage, this is a typical multi-robot path planning problem.
+We abstract the mobile manipulator's geometry into a series of bounding spheres to enable rapid collision detection and efficient path planning within the environment.
+We employ RRT* in the configuration space to obtain collision-free paths for the robots sequentially.
+For the second part, given the object end pose $\mathbf{p}(t_e)=\mathbf{p}_{\text{end}}$ and motion constraints $\mathbf{G}(\mathbf{p}(t))$, we use RRT* to generate an object trajectory firstly.
+Once the object motion and grasp points are given, the end-effector trajectories can be obtained.
+Then, a reactive control-based approach \cite{haviland2021neo} is applied to generate the motion of each robot while considering collisions.
+Due to that object planning does not explicitly consider robot-body collisions during robot motion planning, robots may fail to find feasible trajectories under a given object trajectory.
+In such cases, these object poses are treated as collision-prone poses, and the object trajectory is replanned.
+If feasible trajectories cannot be found after 3 replanning attempts, the current collaborative grasp poses are regarded as infeasible and ignored.
+Then, grasp poses are regenerated for motion planning.

-Based on the path planning module described above, we can generate robot motion trajectories to achieve the given task $\mathcal{T}$.
-For the actual trajectory execution, we utilize a control algorithm to enable each robot to accurately track the specified trajectory.
+Based on the path planning module described above, we can generate robot motion trajectories to accomplish the given task $\mathcal{T}$.
+For the actual trajectory execution, we apply PID control to enable each robot to accurately track the specified trajectory.